ibexa/documentation-developer/docs/ai_actions/extend_ai_actions.md

 Now create the JavaScript module mentioned in the template that is responsible for:

 - gathering the input data (downloading the attached binary file and converting it into base64)
-- executing the Action Configuration chosen by the editor using the REST API
+- executing the Action Configuration chosen by the editor through the REST API
 - attaching the response to the output field

 You can find the code of the module below.
 Place it in a file called `assets/js/transcribe.audio.js`